noman023/tesla-clone/README.md

 then
 `yarn`

-give some time to install dipendencies then
+give some time to install dependencies then to run the server
 `yarn start`